-Most of these points realise an improvement over the existing setting with inclusion of the proposed Development for specific wind directions, however, there are directions from which the wind is exacerbated.
-As such, many of the points retain their annual comfort rating, with the exception of probe 1 that improves from walking to standing, and probe 5 that improves from standing to sitting.
-The street realises improvements due to the significant blockage from the inclusion of the proposed and the future townhouse blocks to winds emanating from the west through southeast.
-However, the street is exposed to winds emanating from the northwest, in general alignment with the street, as well as winds emanating from the southern directions, flowing around the subject buildings and through gaps between.
+Many of these points realise an improvement over the existing setting with inclusion of the proposed Development for specific wind directions, however, there are directions from which the wind is exacerbated, as seen in the Appendix Figure B Wind Radars.
+Portions of the street realise improvements due to blockage from the proposed to dominant winds emanating from the east.
+However, winds emanating from southern directions will be redirected to flow around the proposed building and ultimately over portions of Dixie Road.